Raw Goat Milk Diet Info

 The goat milk diet was developed for humans by the Mayo Clinic in the 1930’s.
 They called it “The Milk Cure”.
 Our mother Julia, (Jacqueline and Roxanne’s) read about it in a books the company was using for research, The Untold Story of Milk by Dr. Ron Schmid.
 It explained the protocol of ingesting nothing but raw milk and water for a minimum of 30 days up to 6 months depending on the ailment(s) being addressed.
 Julia also further researched the protocol at www.milk-diet.com .
 For approximately 30 years our mother was diabetic, diagnosed with COPD, had very elevated liver and kidney values, elevated WBC count (for over 20+ years) macular degeneration, leg edema, and hair loss.
 She was on 12 prescription drugs.
 During the milk diet Julia was never hungry.
 She said it was the first time in 30 years that she did not crave carbohydrates.
 She had bloating and gas for the first 14 days.
 After the 30 days of just raw goat milk where she ingested approximately ¾ gallon per day, she was controlling her sugar levels with diet, had no COPD symptoms, liver values came in normal range, kidney values dropped, WBC count in normal range, macular degeneration improved (according to her eye doctor), no more leg edema, and hair returned.
 She completed the milk diet in August 2011 and all blood values and results remain in normal range to this day.
 She continues to be free of COPD and all other symptoms.

 After seeing the results and knowing Julia was not hungry during the goat milk diet we decided to try it on our own dogs.
-Loving it, they too never seemed hungry.
+Loving it, they too never seemed hungry (though they did seem really excited about each feeding, which some people mistake as "hungry").
 The dogs had no real health issues except our pit bull who had a constant runny eye.
 That cleared up and never came back.
 Our first case outside the family was a distributor representative’s dog.
 The dog presented with weight loss and then eventual diarrhea.
 The veterinarians could not find a reason and every test applicable was done, they had literally thrown their hands up, the dog was dying.
-At the point the dog was a walking skeleton the owner contacted Answers™.
+At the point the dog was a walking skeleton the owner contacted Kure.
 We suggested a milk diet and she agreed.
 After 6 weeks on only milk the diarrhea was gone and she was back to normal weight.
 They weaned her back on to a raw diet and she continues to maintain weight.
 The owner did comment that when she was on the milk diet it was the only time she did not try to get into the trash.
 I interpret that as the dog was satisfied by the milk for hunger and nutrition.

 We reached out to Dr. Doug Knueven from Beaver, PA to do a case study.
 He had a client with a boxer who presented with severe weight loss and had yeasty skin with sores.
 We fed the boxer just goat milk for 6 months.
 Dr. Knueven did periodic blood test to evaluate the dog was getting adequate nutrition.
 At 4 months the boxer was able to maintain weight with normal amount of calories and Dr. Knueven’s opinion of the skin condition was it never looked better.
 We fed the boxer for an additional 2 months on solely goat milk since the doctor was monitoring for data purposes.